Kinlet Parish Council Risk Management Strategy

 Risk management is an essential feature of good governance.
 An organisation that manages risk well is more likely to achieve its objectives.
 It is vital to recognise that risk management is not simply about health and safety but applies to all aspects of the Council’s work.

 Risks can be classified into various types but it is important to recognise that for all categories the direct financial losses may have less impact than the indirect costs such as disruption or normal working.
 Examples are below:-

 Strategic Risk – long term adverse impacts from poor decision making or poor implementation.
-Risks damage to the reputation of the council, loss of public confidence, in a worst case scenario, Government intervention.
+Risks damage to the reputation of the council, loss of public confidence and in a worst case scenario Government intervention.

 Financial Risk – fraud and corruption, waste, excess demand for services, bad debts.
 Risk of additional audit investigation, objection to accounts, reduced service delivery, dramatically increased Council Tax levels/impact on Council reserves.

 Operating Risk – failure to deliver services effectively, malfunctioning equipment, hazards to service users, the general public or staff, damage to property.
 Risk of insurance claims, higher insurance premiums, lengthy recovery processes.

 Not all these risks are insurable and for some the premiums may not be cost effective.
 Even where insurance is available, a monetary consideration may not be an adequate recompense.
 The emphasis should always be on eliminating to reducing risk before costly steps to transfer risk to another party are considered.